HEG Genève · HES-SO

 Original title: Conception et Développement Expérimental d'un Protocole de Gestion d'Urgence Décentralisé

-Emergency management is traditionally organized around centralized, hierarchical and vertically-structured systems.
-While well established, this paradigm tends to introduce delays in decision-making, constitutes a single point of failure and suffers from limited interoperability between the many organizations and responders involved.
+Emergency management is traditionally organized around centralized, hierarchical and vertically structured systems.
+While well established, this paradigm tends to introduce delays in decision-making and suffers from limited interoperability between individuals, communities and organizations during crises, often at the expense of human lives and resources.

-The resulting proposal is the Decentralized Emergency Management Protocol (DEMP), an open communication standard structured around Safety Information Systems (SIS), safety zones, entities and devices, which can be grouped into federations to support both localized and cross-organizational alerting.
-DEMP promotes decentralization as a way to eliminate single points of failure and encourage self-organization, collaborative decision-making with a flatter hierarchy to allow responders to act faster and more effectively, and a common interface for real-time communication and information sharing to improve interoperability.
-It also defines mechanisms for authentication, authority and consensus, as well as accessibility.
+The resulting proposal is the Decentralized Emergency Management Protocol (DEMP), an open communication standard structured around Safety Information Systems (SIS), safety zones, entities and devices, which can be grouped into federations to support wide-scale situations.
+DEMP promotes decentralization to foster self-organization and immediate response.

-The protocol is validated through OASIS (Open Alert and Safety Information System), a proof-of-concept implementation relying on Matrix Specification, alongside command-line tools oasis-cli for managing safety zones, entities and devices, and oasis-sim for orchestrating simulated test environments and triggering alert messages across Docker containers running Synapse and Nginx instances.
-Simulation results indicate that the Safety Information System, safety zones, entities and devices behave as intended, that alerts are triggered as expected in the majority of simulated scenarios, and that the underlying infrastructure meets the target requirements in terms of robustness, security and availability.
+The protocol is validated through OASIS (Open Alert and Safety Information System), a proof-of-concept implementation relying on the Matrix specification, alongside command-line tools oasis-cli for managing safety zones, entities and devices, and oasis-sim for orchestrating simulated test environments and triggering alert messages across Docker containers running as Safety Information System (SIS) nodes.
+Simulation results indicate that alerts are triggered as expected in the majority of scenarios, and that the underlying infrastructure meets the target requirements in terms of robustness, security and availability.

-The thesis concludes that a decentralized, open and interoperable protocol is a viable foundation for modern emergency management and opens several avenues for further practical contributions, which have since been pursued through the public DEMP specification and related projects such as SAFE.
+The thesis concludes that a decentralized, open and interoperable protocol is a viable foundation for modern emergency management and opens several avenues for further practical contributions, which have since been pursued through many related projects.
 DEMP will also underpin further academic research.

 Highlights